alexander-jiang/halite3_bot/journal.md

     - improved to engage in "evasive" navigation with higher probability if ship is carrying more cargo or if the ship has collected most of the square
   - Spawning too many ships in the mid-game? (some visualization of ship statistics would help, see below)
-    - In bot v4, spawns are limited when the ships take longer to breakeven (though the first five spawns are always allowed, and spawns in the first 100 turns are also not limited)
+    - In bot v4 and later, spawns are limited when the ships take longer to breakeven (though the first five spawns are always allowed, and spawns in the first 100 turns are also not limited)
   - ~~Don't fail when an enemy ship occupies the shipyard (just collide with it and take its halite)~~
-- Building dropoffs:
+- **Building dropoffs**:
   - benefits of building the dropoff: instantly collects when there's a lot of halite and ships don't have enough capacity.
 Also lets you explore further (don't have to stay as long to collect because you won't have to travel as far) and adds